StephanieRP/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+  To break down a parts of a design before coding and seeing the individual parts that could be components that will make creating the app or website easier.

 - [ ] Describe state.

   This is the heart of a component.
 It holds all the information that can be sent throughout different components.